 All commentaries and educational videos are not intended as investment advice or an investment recommendation.
 This site does not intend to make an offering of securities, that may only be done through a Private Placement Memorandum.
 Past performance is not a guarantee of future results.
 Price and yield are subject to daily change and as of the specified date.
 Information provided is solely for educational purposes and should be construed as a solicitation to buy or sell securities.
 Information provided has been prepared from sources deemed to be reliable, but is not guaranteed and may not be a complete summary or statement of all available data necessary for making an investment decision.

 Private securities offerings may have a long holding period, be illiquid, and contain a high degree of risk.
 Investors must be able to afford the loss of all of their principal.
 Illustrative proforma results may significantly differ from actual outcomes.
 Past performance does not indicate future results.
-Potential investors should consult with a knowledgeable tax advisor prior making an investment.
+Potential investors should consult with a knowledgeable tax adviser prior making an investment.

 Diversification does not assure a profit or guarantee against the potential loss of your investment.